Sydney is the most densely populated city in Australia, with an estimated 4.6 million people.

-The city is built on water and the population’s lifestyle is heavily influenced by it, so it is no wonder we care for our water as much as we do.
+The city is built on water, and the population’s lifestyle is heavily influenced by it, so it’s no wonder we care for our water as much as we do.

 Sydney's Drinking Water

-With over four million people depending on clean water, Sydney Water manages its water supply through constantly monitoring harmful environmental pollutants in the water.
-They are constantly reviewing, altering and improving processes to ensure safe drinking water.
+With over four million people depending on clean water, Sydney Water manages its water supply by constantly monitoring harmful environmental pollutants in the water.
+They are continuously reviewing, altering and improving processes to ensure safe drinking water.

 What Lurks in Sydney's Tap Water

-Chlorine is the major disinfectant added to drinking water because it eliminates disease-causing bacteria.
+Chlorine is the primary disinfectant added to drinking water because it eliminates disease-causing bacteria.

 Ozone is usually a disinfectant used in the main treatment plants and is used to remove the taste, odour and colour of drinking water.

 WARNING!
-Ozone in itself does not increase health risks in drinking water, it’s by products formaldehyde and acetaldehyde does.
-Both can be fatal if you consume large amounts, especially if you have a weak immune systems.
+Ozone in itself does not increase health risks in drinking water; its by-products, formaldehyde and acetaldehyde, do.
+Both can be fatal if you consume large amounts, especially if you have a weak immune system.

-Copper in small amounts, promoted health and can be found in our drinking.
+Copper in small amounts promoted health and can be found in our drinking water.

 WARNING!
-Excess copper can contaminate our drinking water post treatment in the plant and if large amounts is consumed it can cause nausea, headaches, gastric discomfort and at extreme levels liver damage.
+Excess copper can contaminate our drinking water post-treatment in the plant, and if large amounts are consumed, it can cause nausea, headaches, gastric discomfort and at extreme levels liver damage.

-While treatment processes over public drinking water is out of your control you can take steps to improve what comes out from your taps.
+While the treatment processes of public drinking water are out of your control, you can improve what comes out of your tap.

-Check out our own products at My Water Filter for a list of water filter technologies that are routinely tested and passed health safety standards.
-We are certain we can find one for you and can even deliver it directly to your door, free of charge!
+Browse through the products here at My Water Filter and see a list of water filter technologies routinely tested and passed health safety standards.
+We are confident we can find one for you and can even deliver it directly to your door, free of charge!